leibniz-psychology/datawiz2/README.md

 This is the second iteration of the DataWiz application.
 For today, you can't use this code in production and changes will occur.

+## Supported development environments

+If you use `macos` or `ubuntu` you should have no problems, because those operating systems are used by the main contributors.
+For those who wanna use `windows`, please consider running 'Windows Subsystem For Linux (WSL)'.
+While there is no intention to maintain any `windows` specific configuration from our side, you are still welcome to contribute and maintain those changes.

 ## Installation